-Having analysed the potential built form for each of the review sites, Council staff have calculated the total indicative yield based on each of these three scenario.
+Having analysed the potential built form for each of the review sites, Council staff have calculated the total indicative yield for the review sites.
+The yield is based on a comparison of the existing development on each site, development facilitated by the current controls (including land use mix) under Woollahra LEP 2014 & Woollahra DCP 2015, and development based on the proposed controls.
 Table 2 below contains the following for each scenario: